siwooyong/RSNA-2024-Lumbar-Spine-Degenerative-Classification/README.md

 # Stage2
 ### 2.5d model(cnn + rnn)
-We used the detection coordinates obtained from stage 1, cropping along the z-axis by ±2 and adjusting the x and y axes by ±32, and then resized the result (5, 64, 64) -> (5, 128, 128) for use in stage 2.
+We used the detection coordinates obtained from stage 1, cropping along the z-axis by ±2 and the x, y axes by ±32, and then resized the result (5, 64, 64) -> (5, 128, 128) for use in stage 2.
 The structure of our model is similar to a typical 2.5d model(cnn + rnn), but our team added an additional module to model the relationships between classes.
 In the early stages of the competition, we modeled the 25 classes using lstm.

-### level-wise modeling
+### level-wise sequence modeling
 However, upon examining the provided data labels, we were able to make the following analysis:

 >When symptom 1 is present at the level, there is a high probability that symptoms 2 and 3 will also be present at the same level.

-Therefore, we modified our approach to model sequence only the classes at the same level, rather than all 25 classes.
+Therefore, we modified our approach to model only the classes at the same level, rather than all 25 classes.
 This adjustment significantly improved our score.

 ```python
 x = x.reshape(-1, 5, 5, self.hidden_size)